CSC207-2022F-UofT/course-project-npcs-ratemyuoft-project/README.md

     5. Regarding test covrage, Interactor class was showing only 80% covrage as showUsers() and outputMessage(string s) were not tested.
-However, this methods only pass the information to outputBoundary, without modifying it in any way, hence doesn't need to be tested.
+However, this methods only pass the information to leaveReviewOutputBoundary, without modifying it in any way, hence doesn't need to be tested.